jdh4/software_testing/02_unittest/README.md

 One can see that we wrote a class that derives from `unittest.TestCase`.
 We then write three simple unit tests to check cases where the radius value is greater than or equal to zero.
 Your test must begin with `test_`.
 Unit tests will be ignored if they don't follow that convention, which is good if you need a helper method for one of the test functions.

+For all the different assert methods see the documentation.
+Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.

 We now have two files:

 ```